ms1963/SudokuSolverAndGenerator/README.md

 board.py comprises all functionality to manage and access the board storage.

 ___strategy.py: implementation of a single occupation or influence strategy.

+To run the main programm start the shell:

+        %python shell.py